 New Course on the Three Heart Mantras

 Yes, that’s right!
-We are working on a new online course with Tenzin Wangyal Rinpoche on the Three Heart Mantras of Bön.
-We are editing the videos and producing the course materials now, and if all goes smoothly, we hope to have the new course available on the Ligmincha Learning site by late spring or early summer 2014.
+We are developing a new online course with Tenzin Wangyal Rinpoche on the Three Heart Mantras of Bön.
+We are editing the videos and producing the course materials now, and the new course will be offered June 1 – July 5, 2014.

 The Three Heart Mantras are used in many different meditations in the Bön tradition, and play a major role in the ngrondro practices.
 They are said to be the essence of enlightenment in sound and energy, and as we sing or chant the mantras our awareness is transformed to be in union with the Buddhas.
 They are used for purification, protection, and as primary practices toward self realization.